-Kathryn Bevis is Hampshire Poet 2020-21 and founder of The Writing School Online.
-Her poems have won several awards for her poetry.
-These include first prizes in competitions run by Poets & Players and Against the Grain competitions, a commendation in the Hippocrates Prize for Medicine and Poetry, being shortlisted for the Nine Arches Press Primers scheme and, most recently, being longlisted for the National Poetry Competition.
-Kathryn’s poems have been published widely both in print and online and have been broadcast on BBC Radio 4.
+Kathryn Bevis, Hampshire Poet 2020-21 and founder of The Writing School Online, has won several awards for her poetry.
+These include first prizes in competitions run by Poets & Players and Against the Grain Press.
+She was also shortlisted for the Nine Arches Press Primers scheme – and most recently, longlisted for the National Poetry Competition.
+Kathryn’s poems have appeared in print and online, and been broadcast on BBC Radio 4.
 A teacher for The Writing School Online, Kathryn also designs and delivers ACE and county council-funded Poetry for Wellbeing projects for adults in mental health and substance misuse recovery settings, as well as in prisons.
 She’s working towards her first collection.

 in the beginning is the skydeep